Protecting the Scheme

 - The core range of cars available through the Motability Scheme has been revised to focus on cars with an Advance Payment of £2,000 or less

-- To make sure we continue to offer a wide range of cars to suit our customers’ disability needs, automatic, diesel and estate versions of these cars will also be available, even if they exceed the £2,000 limit.
-To find out more about these models, speak to your dealer.
-Over 95% of customers currently choose cars within this range so, for most customers, their preferred model will still be available
+- To make sure we continue to offer a wide range of cars to suit our customers’ disability needs, automatic versions of these cars will also be available, even if they exceed the £2,000 limit.
+Use our Car Search tool to see the full list of cars available on the Scheme

 - Wheelchair Accessible Vehicles are not subject to these restrictions.
 Wheelchair Accessible Vehicles and a number of specialist vehicles, such as those with eight or more seats will continue to be offered even if they require an Advance Payment of more than £2,000.

 To help combat misuse of our cars, and to make sure that all Motability cars are used for the benefit of the disabled person:

 - All nominated drivers added to a Motability lease should live with, or within five miles of the disabled customer.
 We will however, consider requests to include drivers outside of this range where this is essential to support the customer’s needs.
 In these cases, we will require additional information to be provided

 - When you order your next car, as part of the ordering process, you, your nominated drivers and the Motability dealer will need to sign a Statement of Responsibilities to confirm you understand and agree to abide by the guidelines on how to use your car.
 This document has been developed to ensure anyone who will be driving the car understands the policies surrounding its usage and to help combat misuse of Motability cars

 To enable us to continue providing affordable motoring for all: